cbmLAD/cbmLAD_project/README.md

 <img src="Images/coveragepatterns.png" style="width:45%;">

-- **Patterns interpreted.txt**: Provides a readable representation of patterns for each class using feature names and values, connected by logical AND operations.
+- **Patterns interpreted.txt**: Provides a readable representation of patterns for each class using feature names and values, connected by logical AND operation.

 <img src="Images/patternsinterpreted.png" style="width:30%;">